 We still have scheduled power failures.
 Out of the six elevators in our building, only three are currently working, and one of the five high rise in our property is still powered by generators.
 It didn’t help that in that building, there was a fire of unknown cause a few weeks ago.
 The recovery teams have long been gone, the dehumidifiers are now nowhere to be seen and the lobby has been re-painted although, I don’t see the elaborate painting techniques on the walls like it used to be.

-Okay, Sexie was my choice (make and model), but the color (as well as features and options) was my husband’s.
+Okay, Sexie was not my choice (make and model) as well as the color.
+It was my husband’s.
 Orange is his favorite color (for me, orange is just nice) and he didn’t mind forking out a bit more to get the color that he prefers.
+I only had something to say about the choice of optional features.

 It’s been a few weeks since we had Sexie and we still haven’t gotten used to driving without engaging a key into the ignition.
 I still find myself reaching for a key to turn off the engine, only to realize that all I need to do is press the button.
 The Comfort Access System finally put an end to searching for my car key in my handbag and pocket because the unique key is recognized remotely by the comfort access sensors within 1.5 meters.
 I simply touch the door handle and the door unlocks, and all doors automatically lock by pressing the exterior door handle.

 The Automatic engine start/stop function helps save fuel and it’s really good for the kind of traffic that we have here in New York.
 The system switches off the engine during a stop, and the engine starts automatically when you drive away.
 It just sounds weird though because the engine goes off even on a red light.
 I feel paranoid sometimes, so I end up deactivating it especially during short runs.